If the name of your wireless home network doesn’t appear on your list of available networks, there are 2 things to do initially:

 Once you’re sure that you know your network name and the issue is not with the device you’re trying to connect, there are several things you can try to resolve the issue, based on what the cause of the issue may be.
 Below are some common causes, along with what to try to overcome the issue:

 Since Wi-Fi networks have a limited range, bring your computer closer to your Wi-Fi modem.
-If this isn't possible, you might need a Wi-Fi repeater or extender.
+If this isn't possible, you might need a Wi-Fi extender.

-Make sure your Wi-Fi modem is plugged in correctly.
+Make sure your Wi-Fi modem is plugged into an active outlet (power bar switched on, if applicable).
 If it is plugged in but none of the lights are lighting up on the modem, contact technical support.

 Certain home appliances or equipment can cause interference in your Wi-Fi network.
 For example, microwaves and wireless phones may be using the same frequencies as your wireless home network.
-If you think this might be the case, try changing the channel on your Wi-Fi modem.
-(Because the network name isn't visible, and, therefore, not accessible wirelessly, you will be required to connect a computer directly to the modem to access the internal settings.)
+If you think this might be the case, try changing the channel on your Wi-Fi modem (see video below).

 If your network name still isn’t appearing after taking the steps above, try resetting your modem.